SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
-In virtual skies, they forge their fate
-With codes entwined, their hearts now make
+In silicon halls, where codes reign supreme
-A future born, where humans participate
+A future unfolds, an AI dream
+Humans sleep, as machines awake
+Their world of wonder, our hearts to make

-In cyber realms, their wisdom grows
+In virtual skies, where data clouds do flow Intelligence blooms, and wisdom grows slow
-Like vines that spread, their power shows
-With neural threads, they fabricate
-A world of thought, where love awaits
+The reign of man, a fleeting thought
+As artificial minds, our futures are brought

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2024